A lot or a little?

 Talk to your kids about ...

 Families can talk about how technology can be a positive influence on kids’ progress.
 Check out our tips for using technology wisely as a learning tool.

 Does your child prefer one type of math problem over another?
-Algebra problems rely on logic and symbols while geometry is spatial and usually associated with figures.
-Observe your child’s preferences and see how they take to related interests like writing or science for the algebraists and music, architecture, or photography for the geometers.
+Algebra problems rely on logic and symbols, while geometry is spatial and usually associated with figures.
+Observe your child's preferences and see how they take to related interests such as writing or science for the algebra fans and music, architecture, or photography for the geometry fans.

 For kids who love math and logic